NamanAgarwal18/Project_AndroidProject/SUGGESTION.md

 1. How similar they are to you (aka ```tagSinDistance```)
 2. How similar you are to them (aka ```tagOtherSinDistance```)
-3. How likely is it that you know each other (aka ```userSinDistance```) Now we will explain all of these different values and how to calculate them.
+3. How likely is it that you know each other (aka ```userSinDistance```)

 ### tagSinDistance
 Here we collect all the tags for our user with its frequency of occurrence (```v_frequency```) and then we check how many of those tags are present in the other user and with what frequency (```u_frequency```) and based on that we calculate the cosine distance using the formula mentioned above.